Mkejriwal270/K8s-EKS-QuickStart/index.md

 - K8S_QS_TOKEN : Your Personal Access Token created earlier
 - AWS_ACCOUNT : Your AWS account ID

-These secret names are being referred in the GitHub Actions workflows, so please make sure you modify these only if you know what you're doing.
-Otherwise, it is recommended to store the secret names exactly as shown here to avoid runtime issues.
+These secret names are being referred in the GitHub Actions workflows, so it is recommended to store them exactly as shown here to avoid runtime issues.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details go through the [project documentation](https://github.com/Mkejriwal270/K8s-EKS-QuickStart/blob/main/README.md).

 ### Jekyll Themes